 The Common Core State Standards (CCSS) provide a consistent, clear understanding of what students are expected to learn, so teachers and parents know what they need to do to help them.
 The standards are designed to be robust and relevant to the real world, reflecting the knowledge and skills that our young people need for success in college and careers.
 With American students fully prepared for the future, our communities will be best positioned to compete successfully in the global economy.

 —Council of Chief State School Officers and the National Governors Association Center for Best Practices

-The CCSS were built on existing state standards using specific criteria [PDF] and considerations [PDF].
-They are research-based and include integration of best practices and education research from throughout the world.
-Teachers as well as other educational professionals contributed their expertise to develop the content and assessment of the standards (see lists of committee members at the National Governor's Association website [PDF]).
-Researchers from the early childhood, K-12, and higher education communities informed the development of the CCSS.
+The CCSS were built on existing state standards using specific criteria and considerations.
+They are based on educational research and include integration of best practices.
+Teachers as well as other education professionals contributed their expertise to develop the content and assessment of the standards.
+Researchers from the early childhood, K–12, and higher education communities informed the development of the CCSS.